-- What is the source of reference materials used and can you cite these, and provide references and copies? - Have the experts been provided with appropriate material to allow them to produce a robust report? - · Have the experts been advised as to their right of access to medical records and the client under the provisions of s76? - Have the experts been instructed promptly when the view of the Responsible Authority and/or the Ministry of Justice has become clear? - Are clients advised on the use of experts in attendance notes or advice letters? - Has consideration been given to requesting attendance at the Tribunal by an independent expert whose report supports the client's application?
+- What further benefits (if any) would arise from further psychiatric or psychological medical treatment and the timescale on which these benefits can be expected to arise? - Could future treatment be given in a less restrictive setting and/or can any suggestions be made for alternative arrangements for care and treatment? - Could the client live in the community and manage self-care?
+(You should consider what support would be required); - What is the risk assessment model used by the responsible authority? - What is the prospect of future dangerous behaviour either to self or to others? - What details (if any) appear to have been omitted from other reports already served in the proceedings? - What are the meaning and implications of technical diagnosis, prognosis and treatment (including medication) set out in the attached reports/papers? - What is the source of reference materials used and can you cite these, and provide references and copies? - Have the experts been provided with appropriate material to allow them to produce a robust report? - Have the independent psychiatrists been advised as to their right of access to medical records and the client under the provisions of s76?
+If other independent experts require access to medical records, has the hospital's policy for access for such experts under the Data Protection Act 1998 been considered? - Have the experts been instructed promptly when the view of the Responsible Authority and/or the Ministry of Justice has become clear? - Are clients advised on the use of experts in attendance notes or advice letters? - Has consideration been given to requesting attendance at the Tribunal by an independent expert whose report supports the client's application?
 If so have the client's instructions been taken on the prospect, if necessary, of a postponement in the Tribunal's hearing date?